 - Total housing costs are not more than 25% of your take home pay.

 - You are fairly handy and have the skills to do simple home repairs.
-Calling in a professional to do routine work – like changing a furnace filter – can become expensive.
+Calling in a professional to do routine work – like changing furnace filters and/or air filters – can become expensive.

 - You have the time to do repairs and regular maintenance